 As patients start rolling into your practice minimizing their wait time is the best way to improve your productivity.
 The less time they spent in your waiting room the more patients you see in your dental chair and the better impression you make on your patients.

 Time management is important in improving productivity.
 Confirmation of appointments makes your practice more credible.
-This will also help you make a plan for the day knowing which patients are actually coming, which patients have rescheduled and which patients have canceled ( though we want to avoid the last one)
+This will also help you make a plan for the day knowing which patients are coming, which patients have rescheduled and which patients have cancelled ( though we want to avoid the last one)

 Customer service and marketing make for good productive factors for any dental practice.
 Establishing your presence on directory listing and social media increases the amount of feedback you can receive from current and potential patients.

-While analyzing this might seem like something you can simply do, make it a team effort so as to boost the morale of your dental team.
+While analyzing this might seem like something you can do, make it a team effort to boost the morale of your dental team.
 This will also help you with a broader point of view from your various team members.

 The Internet has become the biggest influencer in the world.
 This means patients have a platform to share their thoughts and opinions at the push of a button.
 Patients are gained, maintained, or lost as quickly as it takes to type one bad review or quicker still when they see bad online ratings.
-This means engagement on your sites is mandatory if you want to build a loyal patient base and improve on practice productivity.
+Engagement on your sites is mandatory if you want to build a loyal patient base and improve practice productivity.

 You can counter this by offering your costs upfront so the patient can make an informed decision on the treatment they need and how much they are willing to pay for it.
 Help the patient understand how much is needed and what is covered by their insurer.